TOP

 Meals Included: Breakfast

-This morning we start cruising to Timbuktu in a motorized pirogue.
-We will spend 2 nights and 3 days on the Niger River admiring beautiful sunsets and sunrises on the Niger River.
-Visit fisherman camps and villages on the Riversides.
-See the Bozo people fishing and some River birds.
-You may see a hippopotamus.
-The nights will be spent in tents at the Riverside and your food prepared on board by your local chief.
+This morning, begin cruising toward Timbuktu in a motorized pirogue.
+Spend two nights and three days on the Niger River, admiring beautiful sunsets and sunrises.
+Visit fishermen’s camps and riverside villages.
+Observe the Bozo people fishing and various river birds.
+You may even see a hippopotamus.

 Meals Included: Breakfast, Lunch, and Dinner

-Arrive on the 3rd day in Timbuktu.
-You are met in Korioumé and transferred to your hotel where you will bathe and relax before the next day's city tour.
+Arrive on the third day in Timbuktu.
+You will be met in Korioumé and transferred to your hotel, where you can bathe and relax before the following day’s city tour.

 Day 13: Timbuktu

 Located at the terminus of the great trans-Saharan caravan route, Timbuktu became fabulously wealthy in the 16th century.
-Loaded with blocks of salt and other trade goods, huge convoys of camels would spend weeks crossing the unforgiving Sahara to reach Timbuktu.
+Huge camel convoys loaded with salt and other trade goods spent weeks crossing the unforgiving Sahara to reach the city.

-It was here that they would trade salt, pound-for-pound, with African merchants bringing gold and ivory along the Niger from the heart of Africa.
-Wander the dusty streets of Timbuktu, admiring such magnificent mud-brick structures as the Djinguiraiber Mosque, the Mosque of Sankoré, the Mosque of Sidi Yehia, and the Palace of Bouctou.
+Here, salt was traded pound-for-pound with African merchants bringing gold and ivory along the Niger River from the heart of Africa.
+Wander the dusty streets of Timbuktu, admiring magnificent mud-brick structures such as the Djingareyber Mosque, the Sankoré Mosque, the Sidi Yahia Mosque, and the Palace of Bouctou.

-Visit the ethnological museum and Maison des Artisans.
-See the houses of the various 19th-century European explorers who used Timbuktu as a base.
-In the afternoon, experience an excursion on a camel into the Sahara Desert to visit a Tuareg camp to enjoy tea on the dunes with our Tuareg hosts, the Princes of the Desert.
+Visit the ethnological museum and the Maison des Artisans.
+See the houses of various 19th-century European explorers who used Timbuktu as a base.
+In the afternoon, enjoy a camel excursion into the Sahara Desert to visit a Tuareg camp and share tea on the dunes with your Tuareg hosts, the Princes of the Desert.

 Day 14: Timbuktu – Mopti

-Today, we complete our tour of Timbuktu and then we drive along the dusty road to Mopti with stops at interesting points on the way admiring the landscape.
-Upon arrival decide with your guide about late afternoon or night activities.
+Today, we complete our tour of Timbuktu and drive back to Mopti, stopping at interesting locations along the way to admire the landscape.
+Upon arrival, decide with your guide on late-afternoon or evening activities.

 Day 15: Mopti – Teriya Bugu

-Teriya Bugu, "the hut of friendship," and the headquarters of the Association for Rural Development.
-The center is surrounded by thousands of eucalyptus plants, orchards, fisheries, and a farm that supplies fresh food to its restaurant.
-Two beekeepers tend to 140 hives to produce honey.
+Visit Teriya Bugu, “the Hut of Friendship,” headquarters of the Association for Rural Development.
+The center is surrounded by eucalyptus groves, orchards, fisheries, and a farm supplying fresh food to its restaurant.
+Two beekeepers manage 140 hives to produce honey.

-Take a relaxing walk through mango trees and banana plants, watch birds, and see monkeys, camels, horses, crocodiles, peacocks, and other wildlife in the on-site mini-zoo.
-Visit the Museum of Father Verspieren and breathe fresh air from the Bani River.
+Enjoy a relaxing walk through mango trees and banana plants, observe birds, and see monkeys, camels, horses, crocodiles, peacocks, and other wildlife in the on-site mini-zoo.
+Visit the Museum of Father Verspieren and enjoy the fresh air along the Bani River.
 Overnight in Teriya Bugu.

 Meals Included: Breakfast